juepi/PIO-ESP32-Template/README.md

 ## An important notice on MQTT usage
 Until **v1.1.0**, it was neccessary to have **retained messages available for every subscribed topic**.
 This was due to the main intention of this firmware to run on a MCU that is powered off (sleeping) most of the time.
 To ensure that the MCU will receive all messages for subscribed topics "instantly" at firmware startup (after sleeping in example) and does not need to wait for someone to publish "latest news", an endless loop was implemented to wait for messages of all subscribed topics (maximizing battery lifetime by minimizing MCU uptime).
 Since **v1.2.0** it is possible to change this behavior in `platformio.ini` with the define switch `WAIT_FOR_SUBSCRIPTIONS`.
-Do note that this is fairly untested and you have to ensure that you do not rely on MQTT messages (like configuration data) in your firmware that might not have been received yet.
+Do note that you have to ensure that you do not rely on MQTT messages (like configuration data) in your firmware that might not have been received yet.

 ## Configuration
 In addition to the `platformio.ini` file, see header files in the `include/` folder for additional settings.